WeblateOrg/weblate/docs/devel/integration.rst

 Adding new strings
 ++++++++++++++++++

-In case your translation files are stored in VCS together with the code, you most likely have existing workflow for developers to introduce new strings.
-You might extend it by using :ref:`source-quality-gateway`.
+In case your translation files are stored in a VCS together with the code, you most likely have an existing workflow for developers to introduce new strings.
+Any way of adding strings will be picked up, but consider using :ref:`source-quality-gateway` to avoid introducing errors.

-When the translation files are separate, there needs to be a way to introduce new strings.
-Weblate can add new strings on monolingual translations only (see :ref:`bimono`).
-You have three options to do that:
+When the translation files are separate from the code, there are following ways to introduce new strings into Weblate.
+For now, Weblate can intorduce new strings only to monolingual translations (check :ref:`bimono`).

 * Manually, using :guilabel:`Add new translation string` from :guilabel:`Tools`
-  menu on source language translation.
+  menu in the language used as the source for translations.
 * Programatically, using API :http:post:`/api/translations/(string:project)/(string:component)/(string:language)/units/`.
-* By uploading source file as :guilabel:`Replace existing translation file` (this overwrites existing strings, so please make sure the file includes both old and new ones, see :ref:`upload-method`).
+* By uploading source file as :guilabel:`Replace existing translation file` (this overwrites existing strings, so please make sure the file includes both old and new strings, see :ref:`upload-method`).